concretecms/prb_lint_tests/README.md

 The sample test engine grabs all tests from the `src/tests/` directory, and instantiates them following PSR-4's class definition.
 In order to add a test, simply create the file and extend the `\PRB\Linter\Test` class.

 Tests can be given whatever input they need, just describe your input in your pull request and comment your class well.
-The actual implementation into the linter itself will be done by me at my disgression.
+The actual implementation into the linter itself will be done by me at my discretion.

-I ask that you follow PSR-2 in providing new tests, and that you comment your class well so that I, and others to come, can understand it quickly and more wholely.
+I ask that you follow PSR-2 in providing new tests, and that you comment your class well so that I, and others to come, can understand it quickly and more wholly.